-12. The Affiliate shall fully indemnify, defend and save the University, its officers, employees and agents harmless, without limitation, from and against any and all damages, expenses (including reasonable attorney's fees), claims, judgments, liabilities, losses, awards, and costs which may finally be assessed against the University in any action for or arising out of or related to this Agreement.
-The state of New York reserves the right to join in any such claim, demand or suit, at its sole expense, when it determines there is an issue involving a significant public interest.
+12. Host shall indemnify and hold harmless University, its officers, employees and agents from and against any and all damages, claims, losses and/or expenses (including reasonable attorney's fees) which may finally be assessed against University in any action arising out of the acts or omissions of Host under this Agreement.
+The State of New York reserves the right to join in any such claim, demand or suit, at its sole expense, when it determines there is an issue involving a significant public interest.

-13. University shall maintain during the term of this Agreement liability insurance, in amounts not less than \$3,000,000 for bodily injury and property damage combined single limit; and the Affiliate is to be additionally named insured under such liability policy or policies.
+13. University shall maintain during the term of this Agreement liability insurance, in amounts not less than \$3,000,000 for bodily injury and property damage combined single limit; and Host is to be additionally named insured under such liability policy or policies.
 The persons insured under such policy or policies shall be the students of the State University of New York with respect to liability arising out of their participation in the program carried out under this Agreement.
-The University's faculty members are covered by the defense and indemnification provisions of section 17 of the Public Officers Law with respect to liability arising out of their participation in the clinical program carried out under this Agreement.
-The

-University agrees to notify the Affiliate in writing no less than ten (10) days written notice prior to the cancellation, modification or non-renewal of any insurance coverage.
-Notwithstanding the foregoing, the Affiliate shall remain liable for direct damages resulting from its negligence.
+University's faculty members are covered by the defense and indemnification provisions of section 17 of the Public Officers Law with respect to liability arising out of their participation in the clinical program carried out under this Agreement.
+University agrees to notify Host in writing no less than ten (10) days written notice prior to the cancellation, modification or non-renewal of any insurance coverage.
+Notwithstanding the foregoing, Host shall remain liable for direct damages resulting from its negligence.